-This event is organised as part of the European Commission's Next Generation Internet initiative
+This event was organised as part of the European Commission's Next Generation Internet initiative

-During this event, we will also launch a compilation of radical new visions for the internet, by both leading and emerging thinkers and artists from Europe and beyond.
-This event is organised by the NGI Move, EU Engineroom and recently launched NGI Forward projects.
+During this event, we launched a compilation of radical new visions for the internet, by both leading and emerging thinkers and artists from Europe and beyond.
+This event was organised by the NGI Move, EU Engineroom and recently launched NGI Forward projects.